azinke/rwu-dataset/README.md

 ```

 The `cascade/adc_samples` should contain the radar frames (repacked data files from `mmwave-repack`);
 And the Velodyne's recordings under the subfolder `velodyne`.
+Folder `cascade/pointclouds` contains already
+processed point-clouds

 The key point to configure the supported subset of the dataset and how to access them is the
 `dataset/dataset.json` file.